jamessan85/splinter_and_dust/README.md

 ## Testing
 Testing was done was with the help of friends and colleagues using multiple devices and then reported back to myself any issues that were found.
+Stripe payments is in test mode - please use credit card number 5555 5555 5555 4444 in order to test stripe payments.

 ### Issues found